Assos

 During Pliny the Elder's lifetime (1st century AD), the city was also known as Apollonia (Ἀπολλωνία).

-Assos' most famous resident was the Greek philosopher Aristotle but the Acts of the Apostles also refers to visits to the city by Luke the Evangelist and Paul the Apostle.
+Assos' most famous resident was the Greek philosopher Aristotle.
+Assos is also the birthplace of Cleanthes, who later was to succeed Zeno of Citium as head of the Stoic school of philosophy.
+The Acts of the Apostles also refers to visits to the city by Luke the Evangelist and Paul the Apostle.

 Today, Assos is a holiday retreat amid ancient ruins.
 In 2017 it was inscribed on the UNESCO Tentative list of World Heritage Sites in Turkey.